jdolan/ObjectivelyMVC/README.md

 ### Easily embeddable in any SDL2 / OpenGL application

 ObjectivelyMVC is purpose-built for video games.
-Unlike Gtk+, Qt, wxWidgets, FLTK, ..ObjectivelyMVC *does not hijack the main loop*.
+Unlike Gtk+, Qt, wxWidgets, FLTK, ..ObjectivelyMVC **does not hijack the main loop**.
 ObjectivelyMVC does not create a window, manage an OpenGL context, or originate events.
-Your game engine already does that, because it must.
+Your game already does that, because it has to.
 Like your mother, ObjectivelyMVC only asks that you give it a call once in a while.
 That's it.

 ```c
     $(vc, respondToEvent, &event);